nagasudhirpulla/taming_python/blog/skills/wsl_install.md

 ## Install a Linux distribution from Microsoft store
 * Open Microsoft store app in Windows
-* Search for a linux distribution like "Ubuntu", "Kali Linux", "Debian" etc.
+* Search for a Linux distribution like "Ubuntu", "Kali Linux", "Debian" etc.
 * Install the Linux distribution from Microsoft store

 ## List out the installed Linux distributions
-* In a command line, run the command `wsl --list --verbose` or `wsl -l -v` to see the list of installed wsl distributions and their status
+* In a command line, run the command `wsl --list --verbose` or `wsl -l -v` to see the list of installed WSL distributions and their status

 ## Open a specific WSL distribution
 * First view the list of installed Linux distributions using the command `wsl -l -v`